 Ingredients You’ll Need for Mexican Street Corn:

 I’ve mentioned most of the ingredients you will need for this dish, but let’s look into them a little closer.
 Many of them might be out of your comfort zone, but no need to worry!
-I know that trying ingredients from other countries, especially if you don’t really cook can seem a bit too adventurous, but I promise that these six ingredients are essential to the best elote you’ll ever have!
+I know that trying ingredients from other countries, especially if you don’t really cook, can seem a bit too adventurous, but I promise that these six ingredients are essential to the best elote you’ll ever have!

-Make Mexican Street Corn – Elote
+Make Easy Mexican Street Corn – Elote

 Let’s start with the corn, of course!
 Head on over to our post on the best grilled corn recipe where we share all our secrets for the making perfect grilled corn every time.
 We also discuss how to pick good corn on the cob at the grocery store in that post.
 Follow everything in that post except for adding the salt and sugar at the end.
 You don’t need to add salt to this corn because the cotija is going to add all the saltiness you need.